 American Psycho still startling 15 Years Later

 This past April marked the 15th anniversary of the celebrated cult classic, American Psycho, directed by Mary Harron (I Shot Andy Warhol 1996, The Notorious Bettie Page 2005), and based on Bret Easton Ellis’s 1991 novel of the same name.
 In what is arguably his finest role, Christian Bale (The Dark Knight Trilogy 2005-2012, The Prestige 2006) stars as Patrick Bateman, a charismatic, narcissistic, psychotic, Wall Street yuppie in the 1980s who is obsessed with music, style, dieting, and exercise.
 On the surface, it may seem like a Horror film.
 Despite this, it plays out more like a Black Comedy.
 It is a deep, dark critique of ’80s yuppie culture.
 Ellis’s vision took a considerable amount of time to be adapted to film.
 The rights were originally bought by Edward R. Pressman in 1992, with Johnny Depp expressing interest in the role of Patrick Bateman.
 After that, David Cronenberg was attached to direct.
 In 1996, Mary Harron replaced Cronenberg as the director.
 The distribution rights were acquired by Lionsgate Films in 1997.
 Lionsgate initially wanted either Edward Norton or Leonardo DiCaprio to portray Bateman, insisting that Bale was not famous enough.
 Fortunately, Harron decided that DiCaprio’s then-boyish image from films such as 1996’s Romeo + Juliet and 1997’s Titanic made him an improper choice for the role.
 Bale was luckily kept on board as DiCaprio left to do 2000’s The Beach.
-The result was a unique film which provided a refreshing, funny, and disturbing experience for audiences everywhere.
+The result was a unique film that provided a refreshing, funny, and disturbing experience for audiences everywhere.

 american-psycho-2000